Amarisoft

 I have used enb-pdsch-resources-subframe.cfg which is copied and modified from enb.default.cfg

-In cell configuration, the PDSCH resource is allocated manually by setting force_dl_schedule, pdsch_mcs, pdsch_fixed_rb_alloc, pdsch_fixed_rb_start, pdsch_fixed_l_crb.
-The main point for this test is that pdsch_mcs, pdsch_fixed_rb_alloc, pdsch_fixed_rb_start, pdsch_fixed_l_crb are in array format.
-Each elements in the array applies to each subframe.
+In this cell configuration, PDSCH resource allocation is still forced manually by setting force_dl_schedule to true and using pdsch_mcs, pdsch_fixed_rb_alloc, pdsch_fixed_rb_start, and pdsch_fixed_l_crb.
+The difference from the previous test is that these parameters are configured as arrays, so each element in the array applies to a different subframe.

 Test 2 : PUSCH Resource Allocation